 Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.

 Information literacy forms the basis for lifelong learning.
 It is common to all disciplines, to all learning environments, and to all levels of education.
-It enables learners to master content and extend their investigations, become more self-directed, and assume greater control over their own learning.
-An information literate individual is able to:
+It enables learners to ask meaningful questions, extend their investigations, and assume greater control over their own learning.

 The ACRL has actively engaged in developing Information Literacy guiding documents and programs in order to support today's learners, including the ACRL Information Literacy Framework.
 The Framework is organized into six frames, each consisting of a concept central to information literacy, a set of knowledge practices, and a set of dispositions.
 The six concepts that anchor the frames are presented alphabetically:

 The Framework opens the way for librarians, faculty, and other institutional partners to redesign instruction sessions, assignments, courses, and even curricula; to connect information literacy with student success initiatives; to collaborate on pedagogical research and involve students themselves in that research; and to create wider conversations about student learning, the scholarship of teaching and learning, and the assessment of learning on local campuses and beyond.

 A public Zotero group for articles on implementing the ACRL Framework.